-The College has considered the impact of the Harpur Trust v Brazel case and is in the process of taking legal advice on its contractual arrangements with staff.
-This is indicating that there is no material risk of a liability or contingent liability requiring disclosure in these accounts.
+The College has considered the impact of the Harpur Trust v Brazel case and is in the process of taking legal advice on its contractual arrangements with staff, whilst also considering the very recent outcome of the Government's consultation on holiday pay.
+Based on our initial review of the outcomes, we deem there to be no material risk of a liability or contingent liability requiring disclosure in these accounts.